About PhotoGuide Japan

 You can always return to the home page by clicking on the PhotoGuide Japan logo on the upper left corner.

 It’s just little ol’ me.
 Name’s Philbert Ono.

-I work as a freelance translator, photographer, and online agent and proxy bidder for Japanese auctions and shops for customers outside Japan.
+I work as a freelance translator, photographer, and sometimes tour guide.
 I’m a Japanese-American originally from Hawai’i.
-Basically, I like to take pictures of things Japanese (especially people) and things Hawaiian.
-Every month, I visit a few places or see festivals in Japan which I’ve never seen before.
-My monthy harvest of the best images are displayed on this Web site.
+Basically, I like to take pictures of things Japanese especially people and festivals.
+Every month, I visit a new places or see a festival in Japan that I’ve never seen before.
+My harvest of the best images are displayed on this Web site.

 · Who is your target user?